 But I digress.
 My book (aka TCOM1) covers about thirty years.
 Some people die.
 Some people travel around looking at the sights.
 Some have sex (senior sex!).
 Sam gets lucky once (she dies, but not of old age and mercifully, not during the sex).
 Sam travels the whole planet alone, but is mostly whacked out on drugs and booze and misses it all.
 Not to spoil it for you but the book has a sort-of happy ending.
 Sort-of, unless you’re religious.

 So how successful have I been in avoiding success?
 It is 2019.
 The book has been available on Sony, iBook, Amazon, Kobo and about twenty other ebook dealers since 2010 for $3.99.
-So far, 553 sales; all proceeds to the dealer.
-Print copies are available from Lulu for around 18 bucks.
-Sold about 250 to myself (except for one, maybe).
+So far, 724 sales; all proceeds to the dealer except Amazon who shared them with me.
+Print copies are available from Lulu for around $26.00 bucks.
+Sold about 320 to myself (except for one, maybe).
 Placed a few in bookstores – never heard the results.
 Best of all, it is free from Smashwords.

 According to Google - Smashwords, Inc is an e-book distribution platform for independent authors and publishers.
 The books are for sale online at a price set by the author.
 So I set my book price at ‘free’.
 Yes.
 Free.

 So where am I now?
 Well, I have been completely successful in staying off the screen.
 What would I do if the book was ‘discovered’?
 I don’t know.
 I really don’t.
-TCOM2 (The Sequel) is available on Smashwords too.
+TCOM2 (The Sequel) aka, Now for Something Completely Different is available on Smashwords too.
 Smashwords says to give your first book away free, then sell the second.
 (Gotcha!)
 Well?
 They’re both free.

 Wait a minute.
 Someone is at the door.
 I’ll be back.
 Maybe.